caseydwayne/Code-Samples/README.md

 Code-Samples
 ============

-###A collection of various scripts with heavy bias towards PHP.
+###*A collection of various scripts with heavy bias towards PHP.*

- - breadcrumbs.php - creates a breadcrumb navigation based on the URL provided
+ - **breadcrumbs.php** - creates a breadcrumb navigation based on the URL provided

- - data.php - an sample of 2 functions used in the Database Manager
+ - **data.php** - an sample of 2 functions used in the Database Manager

- - emailer.php - converts form data into an email after validating/sanitizing input
+ - **emailer.php** - converts form data into an email after validating/sanitizing input

- - restaurant-filler-table.php - distributes parties (for events) by company, grouping together as close as possible
+ - **restaurant-filler-table.php** - distributes parties (for events) by company, grouping together as close as possible

+---

 I have tried to include code samples relevant to what we discussed (database exchanges, security, complex functions, etc)